UST-MICO/docs/adr/0024-language-for-a-generic-composition-pattern-implementation.md

 Pro:
 * Easy setup with [Spring boot](https://spring.io/projects/spring-kafka)
 * Java is the only language in which every team member is proficient in
-* ???

 ### Python
 Python was only used in the prototyping stage and was not explored further

 ## Decision Outcome

 We want to use Java.
+Since existing knowledge and experience is given for everyone.